ipython/ipython/docs/source/interactive/autoawait.rst

 Asynchronous programming in python (and in particular in the REPL) is still a relatively young subject.
-Feel free to contribute improvements to this codebase and give us feedback.
+We expect some code to not behave as you expect, so feel free to contribute improvements to this codebase and give us feedback.